logo

 They are part of Canada’s national identity, protected spaces governed by Parks Canada with a mandate that places public interest, ecological integrity, and shared access above commercial return.

-Jasper National Park, with its mandate of protected spaces and public access, is a part of Canadian identity, author Annie Koshy argues. // Jasper Local file
+Jasper National Park, with its mandate of protected spaces and public access, is a part of Canadian identity, author Annie Koshy argues. // Mike Gere photo

 That balance is now under renewed scrutiny.

-At the end of December, William Stevenson, the recently-elected Member of Parliament for Yellowhead, publicly called for an end to what he described as excessive ownership concentration by an American firm operating attractions inside Banff and Jasper National Parks.
+At the end of December, William Stevenson, the recently-elected Member of Parliament for Yellowhead, publicly called for Ottawa to end a U.S.-based company’s domination of sightseeing attractions operating inside Banff and Jasper National Parks.

 “It’s time to reverse decisions that allow more than 50 per cent ownership concentration in our national parks,” Stevenson said, arguing that current policies have allowed one company to dominate paid visitor experiences across both parks.